 Once you select the radio box on the left-hand side of the database table and click export, you can export all the posts and pages in a single go.

-Now that you know where WordPress posts and pages are stored, it is time to understand more about how WordPress accesses these posts and pages.
+Now that you know in wordpress where are the pages stored, it is time to understand more about how WordPress accesses these posts and pages.

 How does WordPress accesses posts and pages?